Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 - The model is built using the TensorFlow deep learning library.
 - Training and evaluation details—including architecture, compilation parameters, and performance metrics—are documented in the Modelling and Evaluation Jupyter notebook.
 - Programming Language - Python
-- Cloud IDE ( for ediotrs and sourcee control )- We use Github and Jupyter.
+- Cloud IDE ( for editors and source control )- We use Github and Jupyter.
 - Cloud IDE help us in the CRISP-DM process to complete Data colelction, Visualization, Cleaning along with Model training and evolution into a Jupyter Notebook
 - Dashboard : Streamlit
 - Cloud Hosting - Heroku or Render
 - Kaggle - This is the location for the images dataset provide by the client
   - [Kaggle] https://www.kaggle.com/codeinstitute/cherry-leaves
-- Python Data Analysis Packakges are captured in the Requirements.txt file and imported inside the Jupyter notebooks
+- Python Data Analysis Packages are captured in the Requirements.txt file and imported inside the Jupyter notebooks
   - numpy==1.26.1
   - pandas==2.1.1
   - matplotlib==3.8.0